BramvandePut/Minimization/README.md

 A Fortran90 program for the numerical minimization of n-dimensional mathematical functions.

 Created by: Bram van de Put, 2019
-For the course: Scientific Software Development with Fortran
+For the course: Scientific Computing and Programming

 Minimization is a program written in Fortran90 and was compiled and tested with the gfortran compiler.
 Gnuplot is required for the plot feature of this program though it should not be required to compile and run the rest of the program.

+COMPILE INSTRUCTIONS
+Use the following command to compile and run the program: gfortran -o Minimization Minimizer.f90 ConfigHandler.f90 ConjugateGradient.f90 GradientCalculator.f90 MatFunction.f90 PlotModule.f90 RastriginFunction.f90 SteepestDescent.f90 Testing.f90 ; ./Minimization

 PROGRAM MODULES